iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.8.3-1.8.4.md

 !!! attention

-    This issue only affects Debian 13 (trixie) and Ubuntu 26.04 (resolute).
+    - This issue only affects Debian 13 (trixie) and Ubuntu 26.04 (resolute).
+    - It's [NOT affected](https://github.com/iredmail/docs/blob/master/html/files/dovecot/dovecot-2.4-mariadb.conf#L727) if you upgraded Debian OS from 12 to 13 by following [this tutorial](./upgrade.debian.12-13.html).

 The configuration for personal Sieve rules in Dovecot 2.4 is incorrect on Debian 13 (trixie) and Ubuntu 26.04 (resolute), causing Sieve rules to fail to